MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csw-search-knowledge-articles.md

 # Search for knowledge articles

 In Customer Service workspace, knowledge base search lets you search for relevant knowledge articles to resolve a case.
 The knowledge area is available on the productivity pane.
-The search results are automatically populated based on a field your administrator configured in the **Knowledge Base Management** area of Customer Service Hub.
-For a case, this is the title of the case record.

 ## Prerequisites

-The following prerequisites are applicable:

-- The productivity pane and knowledge base search must be enabled in app profile manager.
+The productivity pane and knowledge base search must be enabled in app profile manager.
-- Relevance search is configured for the case entity in the Service Management area of Customer Service Hub.

 ## Use the knowledge pane to search articles

 In Customer Service workspace, for a case, when you select the knowledge tab, knowledge articles that match the case title are displayed on the **Knowledge** pane.
 These articles are displayed based on relevance and full-text search mechanisms.

-The knowledge articles are applicable for only cases and conversations.
+The knowledge articles are applicable for all knowledge-enabled entities.

 By default, the full text search displays 10 results and relevance search displays 50 results.